-The Company values restricted stock awards for to employees at the quoted market price on the grant date.
-The Company estimates the fair value of option awards issued under its stock option plans on the date of grant using a Black-Scholes option-pricing model that uses the assumptions noted below in accordance with ASC 718.
+The Company values restricted stock awards to employees at the quoted market price on the grant date.
+The Company estimates the fair value of option awards issued under its stock option plans on the date of grant using a Black-Scholes option-pricing model that uses the assumptions noted below.
 The Company estimates the volatility of its common stock at the date of grant based on the historical volatility of its common stock.
 These historical periods may exclude portions of time when unusual transactions occurred.
-The Company determines the expected life based on historical experience with similar awards, giving consideration to the contractual terms, vesting schedules and post-vesting forfeitures.
+The Company determines the expected life based on historical experience with similar awards, giving consideration to the contractual terms, vesting schedules and postvesting forfeitures.
 For shares that vest contingent upon achievement of certain performance criteria, an estimate of the probability of achievement is applied in the estimate of fair value.
 If the goals are not met, no compensation cost is recognized and any previously recognized compensation cost is reversed.
 The Company bases the risk-free interest rate on the implied yield currently available on U.S. Treasury issues with an equivalent remaining term approximately equal to the expected life of the award.
 The Company has never paid any cash dividends on its common stock and does not anticipate paying any cash dividends in the foreseeable future.
 In addition, the Company separates the grants into homogeneous groups and analyzes the assumptions for each group.
-No options were granted during the six months ended June 30, 2013.
-For the six months ended 2012, the Company computed expense for each group utilizing the following assumptions:
+No options were granted during the nine months ended September 30, 2013.
+For the nine months ended September 30, 2012, the Company computed expense for each group utilizing the following assumptions:

-Six Months Ended
+Nine Months Ended

-June 30, 2012
+September 30, 2012

-Expected volatility 75.8 - 81.1%
+Expected volatility 75.8 - 115.4%

-Weighted-average volatility 76.0%
+Weighted-average volatility 76.6%

 Risk-free interest rate 0.4 - 0.9%

 Expected dividend 0%

-Expected life in years 3.5 - 8.6 Years
+Expected life in years 3.5 - 8.6